Nuix/ProServ-NLI-Builder/README.md

     def itemdate(self) -> datetime:
         return datetime.strptime(self[self.time_field].value, '%m/%d/%y')
 ```

+> 📝 **Note**: Notice the class overrides the `get_name` function rather then the `name` property to produce a valid
+> name for the item.
+The name will be used for multiple purposes, one of which is a potential Native file to be
+> ingested.
+File names need special rules, and the `name` property applies those rules.
+The `get_name` is the
+> correct method to use in this case, as it would allow the name to be corrected by the property, without having to
+> re-write the required transformations.

 To use this custom CSVRowEntry, you pass the class to the `row_generator` parameter when creating the CSVEntry,
 overriding the default use of the CSVRowEntry class: